rizinorg/book/src/tools/rz-asm/config.md

 * asm.ucase - show disasm in uppercase
 * ...

-Use the `e??asm.` for more details.
+Use the `el asm.` for more details.